cryptomator/cryptomator.github.io/_posts/2016-06-16-indepth-french-app-store_en.md

 Our answer to question 4 is probably less common among typical apps using encryption.
 Additionally to Apple's CommonCrypto, we're making use of OpenSSL and scrypt, which aren't bundled with the standard library of iOS.
 Only then you're going to be asked question 5 and only then you have to submit a copy of the French encryption declaration approval from the ANSSI.

 ### How do I submit an application to the ANSSI?
 Thought you'd never ask.
-Thankfully, there is an English website for this: <a href="http://www.ssi.gouv.fr/en/regulation/cryptology/how-to-submit-an-application/" target="_blank">http://www.ssi.gouv.fr/en/regulation/cryptology/how-to-submit-an-application/</a>
+Thankfully, there is an English website for this: [http://www.ssi.gouv.fr/en/regulation/cryptology/how-to-submit-an-application/](http://www.ssi.gouv.fr/en/regulation/cryptology/how-to-submit-an-application/){:target="_blank"}

 But the fun stops there.
 From now on, everything is in French.
 Yup.
 That's right.
 Everything.
 Even the responses you receive are in French.
 And you have to submit your request via mail (yes, not email).